Opinions and studies in the electoral field

 Code of good practice in electoral matters

-The first task of the Council for Democratic elections was to adopt a Code of Good Practice in Electoral Matters.
-This document defines not only the fundamental standards of the European electoral heritage, which are universal, equal, free, secret and direct suffrage as well as frequency of elections, but also framework conditions necessary for the organisation of proper elections, such as respect for human rights, particularly in the political field, organisation of elections by an impartial body and an effective systems of appeal and observation.
+The first task of the Council for Democratic elections was to adopt a Code of good practice in electoral matters.
+This document defines not only the fundamental standards of the European electoral heritage, which are universal, equal, free, secret and direct suffrage as well as frequency of elections, but also framework conditions necessary for organising proper elections, such as respect for human rights, particularly in the political field, organisation of elections by an impartial body and an effective systems of appeal and observation.

 The Code of Good Practice is a governing text aimed at promoting the harmonisation of electoral standards and at serving as a reference for evaluating elections.
 It was adopted by the Council for Democratic Elections and the Venice Commission and then approved by the Parliamentary Assembly of the Council of Europe and the Congress of Local and Regional Authorities of Europe.
 In a Declaration adopted on a ministerial level the Committee of Ministers of the Council of Europe also expressed its support for the Code.